 Glaucoma Testing Research Highlights:

 - A project funded by the National Institute of Health (NIH) will assess the overall efficacy of brain-computer interfaces to detect disease progression over time.
 These brain-computer interfaces integrate virtual reality, AI and objective methods for assessing brain signals in response to visual stimuli, eliminating the need for subjective patient responses.
 Led by Medeiros, the main purpose of the project is to demonstrate that the BCIs can be used for earlier detection of disease progression leading to more prompt intervention and prevention of irreversible functional loss.
 The study involves a carefully followed cohort which also undergoes many other imaging and functional tests at his laboratory.

 - Using AI to refine the analysis of imaging and visual function tests.
 In previous research, Medeiros and collaborators have shown that the use of AI algorithms can provide objective metrics to quantify the amount of nerve damage in glaucoma from simple photographs of the optic nerve and from optical coherence tomography.

 - Using a technology transfer grant from the NIH, Duke researchers are testing a specific goggle-based device (nGoggle) that presents visual stimuli and uses electroencephalogram to acquire brain signals to detect visual function loss and improve glaucoma assessment.
-Duke glaucoma specialist Harry Tseng, MD, PhD, is the principal investigator; the commercial partner is NGoggle Diagnostics, San Diego, CA.
+Duke glaucoma specialist Henry Tseng, MD, PhD, is the principal investigator; the commercial partner is NGoggle Diagnostics, San Diego, CA.